 Discovering What is Useful to Communities

 The more common academic research focus is scholars leading typically sophisticated experiments and seeking universal answers.
-Many universities advance this field.
+Many universities advance this approach.
 Future Generations focuses on research that is useful to communities.
 This approach unites scholars and practitioners at the local level with communities to discover usable and affordable solutions for sustainable social change.